-If you don't have the necessary mobility and stability at the shoulder, Wickham says you're more likely to compensate by using muscles you don't mean to use or performing the move incorrectly.
-This causes stress in the shoulder joint and surrounding muscles, ultimately leading to wear and tear and potential injury.
+If you don't have the necessary mobility and stability in your shoulder, Wickham says you're more likely to compensate by using muscles you don't mean to use or performing the move incorrectly.
+This can cause stress to the shoulder joint and surrounding muscles, ultimately leading to unnecessary wear and tear and even shoulder injuries.

 Shoulder Exercises You Might Be Doing Incorrectly

 With all this potential for a shoulder injury, you may want to consider working with a personal trainer, physical therapist or strength and conditioning specialist, especially if you're not sure how to execute the movement correctly.
 They can help you dial in your form and design a program that works best for you.
 That said, some exercises can hurt your shoulders more than others, especially if you're doing them incorrectly.

 1. Bench Press: When doing bench press, Jessalynn Adam, M.D., a sports medicine physician with the Orthopedics and Joint Replacement at Mercy Medical Center says to be sure that your elbows don't drop below your shoulders.
 "Any motion beyond this point simply stresses the rotator cuff tendons and shoulder joint," she says.

 2. Push-Ups: Similarly, Dr. Adam says that when you're doing push-ups, you want to avoid the end-range of motion and bend your elbows only to 90 degrees.
 Also, keep your elbows close to your body to avoid rotating your arm and impinging the rotator cuff muscles.